Changissnz/nu_merchant_principal/README.md

-In environments emphatic on deception as a strength, the announcement of an authentic few steps past the countable derivatives from the fundamental is viewed as a vulnerability due to adversarial gain in that information.
+In environments emphatic on deception as a strength, the announcement of an authentic few steps past the countable derivatives from the fundamental is viewed as a vulnerability due to the probability of adversarial gain in that information.